rvelfre/mapr-streams-spark/readme.txt

 spark-submit --class com.sparkkafka.example.SparkKafkaConsumer --master local[2] mapr-streams-spark-1.0.jar localhost:9999 /user/user01/stream:cdrs /user/user01/stream:cdrp

+To Run the Spark Consumer FS (in separate consoles if you want to run at the same time) run the spark consumer with the topic to read from and write to:

+spark-submit --class com.sparkkafka.example.SparkKafkaConsumerFS --master local[2] mapr-streams-spark-1.0.jar localhost:9999 /user/user01/stream:cdrp

+It comsumes from MapR Stream topic cdrp and write on MapR-FS as JSON files in maprfs://tmp/Consumer-Kafka-Out/

+To Run the Spark Consumer DB (in separate consoles if you want to run at the same time) run the spark consumer with the topic to read from and write to:

+spark-submit --class com.sparkkafka.example.SparkKafkaConsumerMapRDB --master local[2] mapr-streams-spark-1.0.jar

+It comsumes from MapR Stream topic cdrp and write on MapR-DB table /user/user01/smscall

 To run the MapR Streams Java consumer, run the Java consumer with the topic to read from:

 java -cp mapr-streams-spark-1.0.jar:`mapr classpath` com.streamskafka.example.MsgConsumer /user/user01/stream:cdrp